 After nearly two years, the coronavirus pandemic has a rival in the headlines.
-Climate change and the effects of global warming has been a major topic for a long time, but the publication of the UN climate change report ahead of the COP26 summit in Glasgow later this year has really highlighted the scale of both the problem and the challenges in dealing with it.
+Climate change and the effects of global warming have been a major topic for a long time, but the publication of the UN climate change report ahead of the COP26 summit in Glasgow later this year has really highlighted the scale of both the problem and the challenges in dealing with it.
 It is a battle that is being waged on many fronts – from switches to greener forms of energy and energy reduction initiatives to increased recycling and the move to a circular economy, where ‘recover, recycle and regeneration’ replaces the linear economy principles of ‘make, use, dispose’.

 Tree planting is another important part of the strategy.
 In late 2019, the UK government launched a £50 million scheme to help boost tree-planting rates in the fight against climate change.
 The following summer the Department for Environment, Food and Rural Affairs (Defra) introduced its new ‘England Tree Strategy’ which, subject to consultation, aims to expand tree cover, support woodland management and increased public engagement with trees and woodlands.
 This will help to ensure the government’s tree planting commitment – to increase tree planting to 30,000 hectares per year across the UK by 2025 – is delivered.